 Coffee grind size for V60 Coffee

 #2 Rinse Your Filter

-It’s important to runs your filter when brewing on the V60 – both to remove paper taste, and also to preheat the brewing vessel (there’s also an argument to be made how the filter gets to set the brewer as it’s rinsed – but I don’t have any testing to back up the importance of this aspect).
+It’s important to rinse your filter when brewing on the V60 – both to remove paper taste, and also to preheat the brewing vessel (there’s also an argument to be made about how the filter gets to set the brewer as it’s rinsed – but I don’t have any testing to back up the importance of this aspect).

 On preheating, different V60 brewing methods will interact with the heat of the brew in different ways.
 It is possible to have a brewer pull so much heat out of the brew that you dip too low and end up with a poor extraction.
 In short, just preheat your brewer with near-boiling water.

 Rinse paper filter

 I like a standard 16:1 (water to coffee) ratio for brewing on the V60.
 All the steps below will be the same regardless of how much coffee you use.
 For this example, I used 25 grams of coffee brewing with 400 grams of water.